jaydenlin/node-async-require-loader/README.md

 It is a react-template.

 ###### Step 2.
 Set up the preParser in webpack.config.js
-Use the sigle quote for the querString that you added.

 To use React Teamplates parser, set the `preParser=rt`.
 ```js
     module: {